d-corsi/d-corsi/README.md

 ### Hi there 👋
 I am a Postdoctoral Research Associate in Artificial Intelligence and Robotics at the University of Verona (Italy), advised by [Prof. Alessandro Farinelli](http://profs.sci.univr.it/~farinelli/).
-I worked as a visiting student under the supervision of [Prof. Guy Katz](https://www.katz-lab.com/) at the Hebrew University of Jerusalem (Israel).
+I worked as a visiting researcher under the supervision of [Prof. Guy Katz](https://www.katz-lab.com/) at the Hebrew University of Jerusalem (Israel).

 ### 📫 Contact 📫
 - **Website**: https://d-corsi.github.io/